klippa-app/go-pdfium/README.md

 var instance pdfium.Pdfium

 func init() {
-	// Init the pdfium library and return the instance to open documents.
+	// Init the PDFium library and return the instance to open documents.
 	// You can tweak these configs to your need.
 Be aware that workers can use quite some memory. pool = multi_threaded.Init(multi_threaded.Config{
 		MinIdle:  1, // Makes sure that at least x workers are always available